RiverExplorer/Phoenix/xdrgen/README.md

-This rpcgen is from scratch.
+This xdrgen is from scratch.
 it needs antlr4